Huge crowd rallies in Istanbul against Turkey's post-coup crackdown

 "Through this march again, people with varying opinions have come together for the third time.
 Things like this keep the public opposition alive," he said.

-(Writing by Dominic Evans)
+Writing by Dominic Evans